Ke Li's lemma for quantum hypothesis testing in general von Neumann algebras: Introduction

 This result was first proven in \cite{KeLi}, as a technical step towards the ``second order Stein's lemma'' which we discus in section \ref{sec:discussion}.
 It is generally quoted as ``Ke Li's lemma'' for quantum hypothesis testing, even though it is not the only result of Ke Li relevant to this field.
 The statement as written above, however, does not appear in \cite{KeLi} and in particular, there is no mention of the operator $\drs$ in that article.
 The result was later reformulated in \cite{DPR} (with the same goal of proving the second order Stein's lemma) to involve the operator $\drs$, which the reader may already have recognized to be the finite-dimensional instance of a \emph{relative modular operator}.
-From then on it was expected that a proof written solely in terms of modular theory on $\cB(\cc^n)$ should be possible, in which case, according to a standard rule of thumb discussed in \cite{JOPP} it should extend with minimal effort to general von Neumann algebras.
-It turns out that such an extension holds for any two faithful normal states $\rho$, $\sigma$ on a $\sigma$-finite von Neumann algebra (yielding an extension of the second order Stein's lemma as stated in \cite{DPR}, see section \ref{sec:discussion}).
-To state this extension we need, however, to recall how the relative modular operator $\drs$ is defined in the general case, and we therefore postpone its statement to Section~\ref{sec:a_general_proof}.

-Even though our proof is written in the language of modular theory, it did not proceed from a simple ``modular translation'' of Ke Li's finite dimensional proof, as we could not find such a thing.
-Note that until now, no extension of inequalities \eqref{eq_keli} was found, except for the extension to separable type I von Neumann algebras in \cite{Khabbazi_Oskouei_2019}, in which case~$\rho$ and $\sigma$ were still of the form \eqref{eq_matdens} and one could simply proceed by finite-dimensional approximations of $\varrho$ and $\varsigma$.\textbf{}